Get a 20% discount from our partners! Discount code will get added automatically when you submit the form.

 Documents Needed to Haul An Auto

-- Insurance papers: it’s optional for the customer, but companies and carriers are legally required to be insured.
+Insurance papers: These are optional for the customer, but companies and carriers are legally required to be insured.

-- US Customs and Border Protection Vehicle Export Cover Sheet, EPA form, and DOT form.
+US Customs and Border Protection Vehicle Export Cover Sheet, EPA, and DOT forms.

 Frequently Asked Questions